codereached/openstack-compute-api/README.md

 > To terminate a server, you would POST /servers/{server}/tasks with a task
 > with action `TERMINATE`.
 Archival of terminated server information is outside
 > the scope of a public OpenStack Compute control API.

+## HEAD /servers/{id}

+Retrieve a server's state by its *id*.

++ Parameters
+    + id (string, `53626cb0-a34f-11e3-a5e2-0800200c9a66`) ...
+A UUID identifier
+      for the server

++ Response 200
+    + Headers

+        X-OpenStack-Compute-Server-Virt-State: ACTIVE
+        X-OpenStack-Compute-Server-Power-State: RUNNING

 ## GET /servers/{id}